 Forgiveness is God’s medicine for the soul and a cleanser for the heart.
-A clean heart is fertilizer, sun, water for family relationships.
+A clean heart is fertilizer, sun, and water for family relationships.

 Forgiveness provides God with a channel for blessing the child of divorce’s marriage and other relationships.
 Conversely, unforgiveness often leads to bitterness which can negatively impact the child’s eventual marriage.